Mahesh100/Spring-Java-Framwork/README.md

 -A bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container.
 -These beans are created with the configuration metadata that you supply to the container.
 -singleton is default bean scope in spring container.
+-It tells the container to create and manage only one instance of bean class, per container.